Metro Boomin: Personal life

 Wayne's mother, Leslie Joanne Wayne, was killed in a murder-suicide by her husband on June 3, 2022.
 Later that year, Wayne partnered with the Steve & Marjorie Harvey Foundation to launch the "Single Moms Are Superheroes" initiative.
 The program provides financial assistance, community resources, and family programming for single mothers in the greater Metro Atlanta area.

 In December 2023, Wayne received a key to the city from St. Louis' mayor, Tishaura Jones.

 In August 2024, Wayne announced the "Leslie Joanne Single Moms Are Superheroes" grant-giving program.
 In conjunction with Wayne and Future's We Trust You Tour, the grant offered $20,000 and concert tickets to non-profit organizations supporting single mothers in each city on the tour.

+Wayne is an avid fan of professional wrestling, specifically WWE, and has been spotted attending events on multiple occasions, and has even offered to create music for the company.